AndrasBocsardi/RAG_Agent/README.md

 It loads knowledge from a PDF (*NBA 2024–25 Season Summary*), retrieves relevant sections via a vector database, and generates grounded answers.
 A math tool is also included to showcase multi-tool usage.

 ---
+- The notebook (`.ipynb`) and Python script (`.py`) contain the same code.
+Both are provided for convenience.
+- To run the Python script, install the dependencies listed in `requirements.txt`.
+---

 ## Features
 - **Agentic behavior**